Erikdunteman/LifeTimeLapse/README.md

 #LifeTimeLapse
 Android app project for capturing sequential photos in alignment and creating a time-lapse output video.
 Great for physique tracking, construction projects, or basically everything that changes.
-Test.